Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Maltese wildlife—detecting loggerhead sea turtles nesting on Mediterranean beaches at night, locating Mediterranean chameleons on garrigue terrain, tracking dolphins in the surrounding waters, and finding migratory birds resting in protected coastal areas, all without disturbing them.
+Here is the breakdown.
+Yes, thermal imaging is great for Maltese wildlife—detecting loggerhead sea turtles nesting on Mediterranean beaches at night, locating Mediterranean chameleons on garrigue terrain, tracking dolphins in the surrounding waters, and finding migratory birds resting in covered coastal areas, all without disturbing them.

 Is thermal footage useful for documentaries?